tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

 2. `MechanicService` runs a background task that drains the channel and processes data.
 3. `MechanicService` forwards data and profile changes to `IEffectsService`, which creates/updates effects on the selected joystick.
 4. Progress is reported back to UI using `IProgress<MechanicProgress>` for thread-safe updates.
+5. `MainForm` uses `IProfileManager` to load/save the current aircraft model's profile; the "Effects" tab lists available profiles from disk.

 ## MechanicService Details